KevinMarquette/kevinmarquette.github.io/_draft/attributes.md

     $object = [Test]::new()
     $object.GetType().GetCustomAttributes('MyCommand')

-The only way to get our attribute is to pull it off of the object type
+The only way to get our attribute from an object is to pull it off of the object type.
+If you find that this is an issue for you, reconsider the use of an attribute.
+A class property or function parameter could be a better option for whatever it is you are trying to do.

 # What can we do with this?
-The most obvious use to me is giving hints to our testing framework just like in my PSScriptAnalyzer example above.
+The most obvious use to me is giving hints to our testing framework just like in my `PSScriptAnalyzer` example above.
 A lot of tests we make in Pester are specific to the functions we are testing, but I often have tests that walk everything.

 Here is a quick example of all the pieces to make that work.